Dynamics of composite symplectic Dehn twists: Preliminaries

-In this paper, we consider the compositions of symplectic Dehn twists.
-Since Dehn twists are restricted to a neighborhood of the sphere, we consider compositions on Lagrangian spheres that are transversely intersecting.
-A model example of configuration of such Lagrangian spheres is the plumbing space.
+In \cite{Se}, Seidel gave a configuration of $3$ Lagrangian spheres in which the iterations of $\tau^2$ are not symplectically isotopic to identity.
+In this paper, we consider the compositions of symplectic Dehn twists which are supported in small neighborhoods of some Lagrangian spheres that intersect transversely.
+A model example of the configuration of such Lagrangian spheres is the plumbing space.